 How does the SmartButton work?

-How do I alert other riders if I see a mobile speed trap?
+How do I report a live speed trap?

-We’ve got a tiny new SmartButton that connects wirelessly with the TagAcam app, so you can now engage with your community to verify speed trap alerts and confirm what’s on the road ahead.
+We’ve got a tiny new SmartButton that connects wirelessly with the TagAcam app, so you can now engage with your community to verify all types alerts and confirm what’s on the road ahead.
 Simply attach it to your handlebars, helmet or dashboard in the car, then…

-Hold to let everyone know the threat has gone.
+hold to remove a tag and let everyone know the threat has gone

 How does the SmartButton communicate with TagAcam?